andersmurphy/andersmurphy-blog/resources/posts/2019-09-08-clojure-generating-html-and-xml.md

-Title: Clojure: generating html and xml
+Title: Clojure: generating HTML and XML

 HTML and XML are ubiquitous, whether it's the pages of a static site or configuration for a logger, being able to programmatically generate these files can be really powerful.
 This article will cover how to generate HTML and XML files in Clojure.